SiddharthGuptaPyDev/ModelNest/README.md

 ## Features 🦾

-- **Seamless Ollama List**: See your models' list seamlessly on the terminal.
+- **Seamless Ollama List**: See your models' list seamlessly with heavy info.
-- **Easy Edit**: You can easily edit the ollama environment by removing, installing, and knowing the details of a model of Ollama.
+- **Easy Edit**: You can easily edit the Ollama environment by removing, and knowing the details of a model of Ollama.
 - **Developers' help**: Helps developers to get heavy details of a model for building their AI apps perfectly.
 - **Comprehensive Model Analysis**: Gain in-depth insights into the architecture, parameters, and quantization of your Ollama models.
 - **Interactive Visualizations**: Explore your models through stunning visualizations that bring the data to life.
-- **Customizable Reports**: Generate detailed reports tailored to your specific needs, allowing you to share your findings with ease.

 ## Getting Started 💨

-1. **Download ModelNest**: Download the latest version of ModelNest installer from the repo.
+1. **Download ModelNest**: Download the latest version of the ModelNest installer from the latest release.
 2. **Install ModelNest**: Start the installer for installing ModelNest.
 3. **Ready**: You're ready to go now!
-Type modelnest in your terminal.
+Launch the modelnest through the shortcut.

 ## Documentation 📖